-214 | Introduction to Health Assessment for the Nursing Professional - Part constant or intermittent?
+212 | Introduction to Health Assessment for the Nursing Professional-Part constant or intermittent?
 Have you taken anything to treat your headache?
 Have you taken any medications Understanding: Do you know what is causing the headache?
 Do other members in your family experience similar headaches?
 Other: How does it affect your daily life?
-Subjec tive Assessment 215
+Subjec tive Assessment 213

+[

 Joint stiffness refers to when joint movement is limited or difficult (medical term is ankylosis).
 The joint may feel achy or sore.
 Joint stiffness can be caused by degeneration of cartilage and/or decreased synovial fluid being produced with age.
 It can also be caused by other MSK conditions such as arthritis, gout, or bursitis.
 Do you currently have any stiffness in your joints?
 Have you had any recent stiffness in your joints?
 Additional probes if the client's responses are affirmative may include: Quality/quantity: What does it feel like?
 How bad is it?
 Region: Which joints feel stiff?
 Timing: When did it begin?
 Is there a time of day when the stiffness is worst?
 Is it constant or intermittent?
 If intermittent, how long does it last for?
 Provocative/ palliative: Is there anything that makes it better (e.g., position)?
 Is there anything that makes it worse (e.g., exercise or sitting for long periods of time)?
 Is it aggravated or associated with any specific movements?
 Treatment: Have you treated it with anything (e.g., ice, heat, exercise)?
-Do you take any medications or Joint stiffness is a common MSK concern.
+Do you take any Joint stiffness is a common MSK concern.
 Understanding the pathophysiology of the cause of the stiffness will help you determine effective interventions.
 You should assess the location of the joint stiffness to help determine the cause and whether and how it is affecting the client's activities of daily living.
-Preventive strategies that can ease joint stiffness include gentle range of motion movements, exercise (e.g., walking), hot and cold compresses, good body alignment/ posture, managing weight, and balancing rest and activity. time)?
-Is it aggravated or associated with any specific movements?
-Treatment: Have you treated it with anything (e.g., ice, heat, exercise)?
-Do you take any balancing rest and supplements for it?
+Preventive strategies that can ease joint stiffness include gentle range of motion movements, exercise (e.g., walking), hot and cold compresses, good body alignment/ posture, managing weight, and balancing rest and activity.

+it better (e.g., walking), hot and

+anything that makes good body

+exercise or sitting for posture, managing

+time)?
+Is it balancing rest and

+associated with any activity.

+Treatment: Have

+heat, exercise)?
+Do

+you take any medications or supplements for it?

 Do you use any mobility aids?

-Understanding: Do you know what causes your joint stiffness?
-Do you have any related symptoms (e.g., pain, swollen glands or lymph nodes, increased saliva production)?
+Understanding: Do you know what

+causes your joint stiffness?
+Do you

+have any related symptoms (e.g., pain,

+swollen glands or lymph nodes, increased saliva production)?
 Other: How does it affect your ability to move around?
 How does it affect your sleep?